MA Professional Policing

 This course builds on the work completed by those who have been successful on Police Constable Degree Apprenticeships (PCDA) and Degree Holder Entry Programmes (DHEP).

 Please note: Serving officers of all ranks should consider possible Recognition of Prior Experiential Learning (RPL/RPEL) opportunities.
 You may have undertaken numerous courses throughout your career that the University can formally recognise as part of your application.
-The Course Leader is an experienced retired Chief Inspector who can advise and help you with this process.
+The Course Leader is an experienced retired Detective Superintendent who can advise and help you with this process.

 The MA Professional Policing will be an excellent choice for those who wish to progress from their undergraduate studies in policing or related subject disciplines, and those interested in embarking on a career in policing.